cosmos/ibc-go/docs/ibc/light-clients/updates-and-misbehaviour.md

 UpdateState(ctx sdk.Context, cdc codec.BinaryCodec, clientStore sdk.KVStore, clientMsg ClientMessage) []Height
 ```

-## Handling Updates and Misbehaviour
+## Handling updates and misbehaviour

 The functions for handling updates to a light client and evidence of misbehaviour are all found in the [`ClientState`](https://github.com/cosmos/ibc-go/blob/v6.0.0/modules/core/exported/client.go#L40) interface, and will be discussed below.